salkin-mada/raspi-notes/README.md

 ## set up SuperCollider via ssh aka headless

-* first we need to enable ssh so we can access the rpi remotely.
+1. first we need to enable ssh so we can access the rpi remotely.
     - from your laptop/pc place an empty file called 'ssh' in the root of the raspbian sd card. it is called 'boot'
-* connect ethernet on the rpi to the same network as your laptop/pc
+2. connect ethernet on the rpi to the same network as your laptop/pc
-* plug in power
+3. plug in power
-* find the rpi's ip address on the network
+4. find the ip address of your rpi on the local network
-    - _macOS_ download and install [lanscan](https://www.iwaxx.com/lanscan/)
+    1. __macOS__ download and install [lanscan](https://www.iwaxx.com/lanscan/)
-    - _windows_ download and install [advanced ip scanner](http://www.advanced-ip-scanner.com/)
+    2. __windows__ download and install [advanced ip scanner](http://www.advanced-ip-scanner.com/)
-    - _linux_ or if you want to do terminal kung fu network stuff on mac and windows (some commands not available on windows) ⋅⋅⋅ `sudo nmap -sP 1.2.3.0/24 | awk '/^Nmap/{ip=$NF}/DC:A6:32/{print ip}'` (use this for raspberry pi 4) ⋅⋅⋅ `sudo nmap -sP 1.2.3.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'` (use this for raspberry pi 2 and 3) ⋅⋅⋅  if you want to know more about this scroll down to the _OUI and finding ip's_ section (with instructions to install nmap on Mac and Windows)
+    3. __linux__ or if you want to do terminal kung fu network stuff on mac and windows (some commands (`awk`) not available on windows)
+        - if you dont have nmap use: `sudo apt-get install nmap` -`sudo nmap -sP 1.2.3.0/24 | awk '/^Nmap/{ip=$NF}/DC:A6:32/{print ip}'` (use this for raspberry pi 4) -`sudo nmap -sP 1.2.3.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'` (use this for raspberry pi 2 and 3) if you want to know more about this scroll down to the __# general notes__ section (with instructions to install 'Nmap' on Mac and Windows)
-    - and if you dont have nmap use: `sudo apt-get install nmap` (linux) ⋅⋅⋅ you can also use `sudo arp-scan` (linux) and `sudo arp` (macOS)
+        - you can also use `sudo arp-scan` (linux) and `sudo arp` (macOS)

-    - if you need to find the ip of your own computer or of the rpi when logged in use:
-    ⋅⋅⋅ `ip addr show` (debian, ifconfig is deprecated) ⋅⋅⋅ `ifconfig` (macOS / linux)
-    ⋅⋅⋅ `ipconfig` (windows)
-* then log in via ssh...
+5. then log in via ssh...
-    - `ssh pi@192.169.0.22` - use the ip of your rpi which you discovered on the network in the step above
+    1. `ssh pi@192.169.0.22` - use the ip of your rpi which you discovered on the network in the step above
-    - if it is the first time you connect via ssh on your laptop/pc to this rpi type `yes` to the question about 256SHA fingerprint and hit enter
+    2. if it is the first time you connect via ssh on your laptop/pc to this rpi type `yes` to the question about 256SHA fingerprint and hit enter
-    - input the password of your rpi and hit enter
+    3. input the password of your rpi and hit enter
-* success! you should now see a terminal line with `pi@raspberrypi`
+6. success! you should now see a terminal line with `pi@raspberrypi`
-* then proceed and type...
+7. then proceed and do a `sudo raspi-config`
-* `sudo raspi-config`
-    - change hostname (this will be the name of your rpi instead of `rapberrypi`)
+    1. change hostname (this will be the name of your rpi instead of `rapberrypi`)
-    - change User Password
+    2. change User Password
-    - go to *Interfacing Options* and enable VNC (if needed)
+    3. go to *Interfacing Options* and enable VNC (if needed)
-    - finish and reboot
+    4. finish and reboot
-* log in again via ssh
+8. log in again via ssh
-    - this time you should see that it will result in `pi@theNewNameOfYourRaspberryPi`
-* then continue with these commands...
+    - this time you should see that it will result in `pi@theNewNameOfYourRaspberryPi` then continue with these commands...
-* `sudo apt-get update`
+1. `sudo apt-get update`
-* `sudo apt-get upgrade` #optional - takes a while, but if not now then it is a idea to do this later when you have time
+2. `sudo apt-get upgrade` #optional - takes a while, but if not now then it is a good idea to do this later when you have time
-* `sudo apt-get dist-upgrade` #optional - same as above
+3. `sudo apt-get dist-upgrade` #optional - same as above

 * _install SuperCollider Standalone_
 instructions copied from Fredriks' [repo](https://github.com/redFrik/supercolliderStandaloneRPI2#installation))